 - How do people streamline/manage their Twitter experience?
 Do the current options for streamlining suffice?

-My original assumptions were that Twitter’s toxicity affected the amount of time people spent using it.
+Generally, I hypothesised that Twitter’s toxicity affected the amount of time people spent using it.

 My hypotheses were:

 - The proportion of people whose experience with Twitter’s content is awful will be 45% or more of the sample.